-Little harm is likely to occur if the victim is not in need of CPR.
-Earlier CPR procedures advised for listening and feeling for breathing; which might take more time for non medical professionals.
-If the victim is unresponsive, gasping for air or without a pulse, it’s best to begin CPR within the he shortest time possible.
+Little harm is likely to occur if the victim does not need CPR.
+Earlier CPR procedures advised for listening and feeling for breathing, which might take more time for non-medical professionals.
+If the victim is unresponsive, gasping for air, or without a pulse, it’s best to begin CPR within the shortest time possible.

-When providing ventilation, avoid doing it too rapidly or forcing air too much into the airway as it might result in more complications if the air moves to the victims stomach.
+When providing ventilation, avoid doing it too rapidly or forcing air too much into the airway as it might result in more complications if the air moves to the victim’s stomach.

 How to Perform Rescue Breathing?

-Tilt the victim’s head slightly backwards and open airway.
-For adults, pinch the nose and breath into the mouth at a rate of 10 to 12 breaths per minute.
-For infants and smaller children, cover both the mouth and nose with your mouth and breath in at that rate of 12 to 20 breaths per minute.
+According to the American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, tilt the victim’s head slightly backward and open the airway.
+For adults, pinch the nose and breath into the mouth at 10 to 12 breaths per minute.
+For infants and smaller children, cover the mouth and nose with your mouth and breath in at 12 to 20 breaths per minute.

-The Chance of Survival:
+The Chance of Survival

 The Automated Defibrillator (AED)